Lenakeiz/ShaderLearning/README.md

 ### Challenges
 These challenges have been done while following Harry discord channel (see bottom for more information)
-- Paper Lantern (surface shader with dissolve cutout texture to simulate burning)
+- Paper Lantern (surface shader with dissolve cutout texture to simulate burning) (in progress)

 ### Shader toy